 - Earn 60,000 Membership Rewards® points when you spend $5,000 on your card within three months of account opening

-- Earn 5X points on flights booked directly with airlines or AmexTravel.com, 5X points on prepaid hotels booked and paid in advance with AmexTravel.com and 1X points on other purchases
+- Earn 5X points on flights booked directly with airlines or AmexTravel.com (Starting January 1, 2021, earn 5X points on up to $500,000 on these purchases per calendar year), 5X points on prepaid hotels booked and paid in advance with AmexTravel.com and 1X points on other purchases

 - $550 annual fee